Breaking BERT: Understanding its Vulnerabilities for Named Entity Recognition through Adversarial Attack

 Figure \ref{fig:pertbert} shows where in the sentence changes have occurred in order to fool BERT.
 BERT models seem most vulnerable to changes in the local context of entities: only 1-2 words left or right of the entity.
 Manual analysis revealed that these words are often verbs.
 Although less influential, long distance context does appear to be used for predicting entities in some cases.
 We manually inspected sentences with long distance changes (\textgreater 20 words).
-Lists stood out as a prime example of a sentence type for which long distance context is important.
-For the BioBERT model, the distribution is strikingly similar to that of the original BERT model (see Figure \ref{fig:pertbio}).
-This is likely due to either the vocabulary or the training data\footnote{BioBERT includes all the original BERT training data as well as additional domain-specific data} that these models share.
-SciBERT models which share neither training data nor vocabulary with the original BERT model are even more vulnerable to changes in the local context of the entity (see Figure \ref{fig:pertbio}).
+Lists stood out as a prime example of a sentence type for which long distance context is important (e.g. ``The ministry said the group consisted of 13 nuns, seven Italians, and six Zaireans, and four priests, two from Belgium, one from Spain and one from Zambia.'').